fstubner/npm-run-mcp-server/README.md

 The MCP server is designed to work seamlessly across multiple projects without configuration changes:

-- **VS Code/Cursor**: Use workspace settings (`.vscode/mcp.json` or `.vscode/settings.json`) - the server automatically targets the current project
+- **VS Code/Cursor**: The server automatically detects the current workspace using environment variables like `WORKSPACE_FOLDER_PATHS`
 - **Claude Desktop**: The server uses the working directory where Claude is launched
 - **No Hardcoded Paths**: All examples use `npx npm-run-mcp-server` without `--cwd` flags
-- **Automatic Detection**: The server walks up the directory tree to find the nearest `package.json`
+- **Smart Detection**: The server first tries workspace environment variables, then falls back to walking up the directory tree to find the nearest `package.json`
+- **Cross-Platform**: Handles Windows/WSL path conversions automatically

-This means you can use the same MCP configuration across all your projects, and the server will automatically target the correct project based on where your MCP client is running.
+This means you can use the same MCP configuration across all your projects, and the server will automatically target the correct project based on your current workspace.

 ### Install in Claude Code (VS Code extension)